rafaelmchaves/quota/README.md

 TODOs:

 - Change quota repository
-- Rethink and refactor name of classes
 - Create diagrams explaining the code
 - Update readme ( include diagrams, explain the redis database, read again what I wrote, talk about the local cache )
-- Implement Unit tests
+- Implement Unit tests(finish quota service exception)

 ## Decisions

 I used the MVC pattern to send and retrieve data from the controller to the repository.
-Since the project was quite simple, I didn't introduce unnecessary complexity in the layer architecture.
+Since the project was quite simple, I didn't introduce unnecessary complexity in the layer architecture(like hexagonal arch etc).

-Data flows between the layers as follows: controller -> service -> repository.
+Data flows between the layers as follows: controller -> service -> dao.

 When passing data from one layer to another, I always perform data conversion.
 For example, the controller receives data in the form of UserRequest, which is converted to the User model in the service layer, and when passed to the repository layer,